LeonardoBarretoV/webpage/content/authors/admin/_index.md

 status:
   icon: ☕️
 superuser: true
-title: Alice Wu 吳恩達
+title: Leonardo Barreto
 ---

-Leonardo Barreto is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Welcome!
+I am a Ph.D. candidate in Economics at University of Minnesota, and a Research Analyst at the Federal Reserve Bank of Minneapolis.

+My research interests are in macroeconomics, international finance and monetary economics.
 {style="text-align: justify;"}